Our Team - Nina M. Mitchell

 - Downey-Stammet v.
 CH2MHill Alaska, Inc., OALJ No. 2012-LHC-00343 (Nov.
 2, 2012); Downey-Stammet v.
 CH2MHill Alaska, Inc., BRB Nos.
 13-0076 and 13-0076 (Nov.
 18, 2013); Downey-Stammet v.
 VECO, Inc., OALJ No. 2012-LHC-00343, (Apr.
 20, 2015); Downey-Stammet v.
 CH2MHill Alaska, Inc., OALJ No. 2012-LHC-00343 (June 30, 2016).
 Ms. Mitchell argued that oil spill clean-up work on the beaches of Prince William Sound was not maritime work covered by the Longshore Act.
 An Administrative Law Judge and the Benefits Review Board agreed that claimant’s work on land, and the loading and unloading of oil-absorbent materials from transport vessels to facilitate that work, was not maritime work covered by the Act.
 The Board remanded to the ALJ for consideration of whether claimant’s work on vessels was covered by the Act.
 On remand, the ALJ determined that claimant also failed to prove any injury while working on vessels.
 Accordingly, the ALJ specifically dismissed the vessel-based claims.

 - Scarbrough v.
 Shannon Wagner dba Seattle Marine Construction, OALJ No. 2013-LHC-00937 (Jan.
 30, 2015); Scarbrough v.
 Shannon Wagner dba Seattle Marine Construction, BRB No. 15-0199 (Feb.
 23, 2016) (on remand).
+Scarbrough v.
+Shannon Wagner dba Seattle Marine Construction, OALJ No. 2013-LHC-00937 (Feb.
+7, 2018) (appeal pending).
 Claimant fell while boarding a vessel under construction in Portland, OR.
 He sought benefits for back, knee and internal injuries.
-Ms. Mitchell argued that claimant’s internal injuries were not related to the fall, that he was capable of working, and that none of his unscheduled injuries had caused a loss of wage earning capacity.
-The Administrative Law Judge agreed, and limited claimant’s recovery to medical payments and a scheduled award for the knee injury.
-The Benefits Review Board affirmed many of the ALJ’s findings, and has remanded to the ALJ for additional analysis of total disability after the claimant’s knee surgery.
+Ms. Mitchell argued that claimant’s internal injuries were not related to the fall and that he was capable of working without any loss of wage earning capacity.
+Administrative Law Judge Richard Clark agreed and limited claimant’s recovery to medical payments and a scheduled award for the knee injury.
+Claimant appealed that decision and Judge Clark reviewed the records and issued a new order relying on the testimony of the employer’s vocational expert to once again conclude that claimant was not entitled to ongoing disability.
+Claimant has appealed that second decision to the Benefits Review Board.

 University of Puget Sound, B.A., 1993